The first milk that your breasts produce is called colostrum. It can be yellow, white or clear in colour and is thicker than other fluids.

 Mature breast milk

 Your breast milk will become lighter in colour, thinner and more watery than colostrum.
 This is known as mature breast milk.
-You will also notice an increase in breast fullness and breast milk volume.
+You will also notice an increase in breast fullness (engorgement) and breast milk volume.

-The rule for breast milk production is supply and demand.
+Breastfeeding works by supply and demand.
 Frequent feeding and milk removal mean your breasts will make more milk.